 MAPS & NAVIGATION

-Although the trails are well signposted and never far from civilisation, carrying the official map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The map can be downloaded from the trail website, which also provides the latest trail status and updates.
+Although the trails are well signposted and never far from civilisation, carrying the official map will enhance the experience by pinpointing landmarks and assist with timings for shuttle pick-ups, etc. The map can be downloaded from the trail website.

 For the tech savy, we recommend using the FREE Great Rides App, an instant way to see where you are in relation to the trails.